Note: information in this Chapter is applicable only to the Enterprise Edition of Excelsior JET.

 On the page Finish, click Build to compile the application.
 You will be prompted for saving the project.
 Using the filechooser select the name of the project file and the directory to which it will be placed.
 Note that the Optimizer will create temporary files (see Project Data Base) in that directory during compilation.

-As compilation is over, the native executable will appear in the RCP application directory you specified when creating the project.
+As compilation is over, the native executable will appear in the bin-native/ subdirectory of the Tomcat directory you specified when creating the project.

 Note: By default, the JET Control Panel automatically launches the resulting executable after compilation.
-It is done to collect profile data useful for reducing the application startup time.
+It is done to collect profile data useful for reducing the startup time of the Tomcat server.
 If you do not wish to enable the startup optimization, you may turn the profiling run off as described in section Configuring Startup Accelerator.

-To create a new project for packaging an RCP application, start JetPackII and click New Eclipse RCP Installation on the Welcome Screen.
+To create a new project for packaging the compiled Web applications, start JetPackII and click New Tomcat installation on the Welcome Screen.
 The Files page will be displayed.

-On this page, browse for the directory that contains the compiled RCP application.
-JetPackII will automatically add the necessary files to the package.
+On this page, browse for the Tomcat directory that you specified when compiling the Tomcat Server and Web applications.
+It should contain bin-native/ subdirectory with the compiled executable.
+JetPackII will then automatically add the necessary files to the package.

 The structure and contents of the package are displayed in the Files to package pane.
-Notice that the plugin jars compiled to native code are not included in the installation package.
+Notice that the Web application jars compiled to native code are not included in the install package.

-Other steps of creating the project are not specific to Eclipse RCP and described in Chapter Deployment automation.
+Other steps of creating the project are not specific to packaging Tomcat Web applications and described in Chapter Deployment automation.
+There are some minor differences which are given below.

 On the page Finish, select the full pathname to the installation package and click Create!.
 You will be prompted for saving the JetPackII project.
 Using the filechooser select the name of the project file and the directory to which it will be placed.
 Later you may use the project file to automatically build the installation as described in section xpack.